fiberinc/handshake/README.md

 ## FAQ

-### Can you add support for X?
+### Can you add support for X provider?

-Probably yes!
+Yes!
 Please open an issue or reach out to us at [team@fiber.dev](mailto:team@fiber.dev).

 ### How is this different from next-auth or passport?